voiceinthedark/markdown-create-file/README.md

 - Added Yaml front-matter config file parsing.
     The extension will search for a file called `markdown-blog.yaml` and will parse the front-matter from it.
 The file needs to be in a correct yaml format.

+### 0.5.1
+- Fixed issue with userinput containing spaces
+- Fixed issue with user input not ending with a `.md`

 ## Future plans